 Only Lieutenant Jinhua moved, shoving past the stunned Tibetans.
 He knelt at the edge of the tomb, then lowered himself onto his belly to study the mummy.
 “He was calling out,” the knob observed.

 “There was a sound from the grave, that’s all,” Shan said.
 “An animal fell inside, perhaps.”

 “No,” the knob insisted.
 “I mean he was calling out.”

-Shan followed Jinhua's gaze to the folded hands.
-He stopped breathing for a moment … then quickly dropped into the tomb himself.
-He pulled out his own prayer amulet, as if to show the long-dead lama, then, pushing down some of the tattered ornate rug that covered much of the body, so large it was bunched against the sides of the tomb, he stepped closer and reached out.
+Shan followed Jinhua’s gaze to the folded hands.
+He stopped breathing for a moment, then, as the lieutenant twisted and lowered his legs over the edge of the tomb, Shan roughly grabbed his collar.
+He pulled Jinhua back, then quickly dropped into the tomb himself.
+He pulled out his own prayer amulet, as if to show it to the long-dead lama, then, pushing down some of the tattered ornate rug that covered much of the body, so large it was bunched against the sides of the tomb, he stepped closer and reached out.
 Clenching his jaw, he pried up the topmost hand.
 The long-dead lama was holding a cell phone.

 To learn more or order a copy, visit:

 Eliot Pattison is the Edgar Award-winning author of the Shan novels, including The Skull Mantra and Soul of the Fire.
 A frequent visitor to China, his books and articles on international policy issues have been published around the world.
 He lives in Oley, Pennsylvania.